danielbodnar/awesome-stars/README.md

 - [rootsongjc/awesome-cloud-native](https://github.com/rootsongjc/awesome-cloud-native) - A curated list for awesome cloud native tools, software and tutorials.  - https://jimmysong.io/awesome-cloud-native/
 - [apache/incubator-horaedb](https://github.com/apache/incubator-horaedb) - HoraeDB is a high-performance, distributed, cloud native time-series database.
 - [deislabs/spiderlightning](https://github.com/deislabs/spiderlightning) - A set of WIT definitions and associated implementations to enable app developers to work at a faster pace and require less knowledge of the environment in which they are executing.
-- [cncf/landscape](https://github.com/cncf/landscape) - 🌄 The Cloud Native Interactive Landscape filters and sorts hundreds of projects and products, and shows details including GitHub stars, funding or market cap, first and last commits, contributor count
+- [cncf/landscape](https://github.com/cncf/landscape) - 🌄 The Cloud Native Interactive Landscape filters and sorts hundreds of projects and products, and shows details including GitHub stars, funding, first and last commits, contributor counts and headquar
 - [go-kratos/kratos](https://github.com/go-kratos/kratos) - Your ultimate Go microservices framework for the cloud-native era.
 - [kuasar-io/kuasar](https://github.com/kuasar-io/kuasar) - A multi-sandbox container runtime that provides cloud-native, all-scenario multiple sandbox container solutions.
 - [Edgenesis/shifu](https://github.com/Edgenesis/shifu) - Kubernetes-native IoT gateway